‘Better Call Saul’ Season 3: First Look Reviews Ahead Of Release Date

 Bryan Cranston who played Walter White has been spotted on-set; however, a behind the scenes video confirms that he will not appear in the season.
 Cranston can to the set of the series on his book tour so fans shouldn’t get any ideas.

-Aaron Paul teased his possible return; however the creators are keeping it pretty close to the chest if it is true.
+Aaron Paul teased his possible return; however, the creators are keeping it pretty close to the chest if it is true.

 Leave your thoughts about the upcoming season in the comment section below.